pulibrary/unidecode-rust/README.md

 # unidecode_rust

-This is an experiment at moving our fork of the Ruby stringex gem to a new gem that uses the unidecode rust crate.
+This is an experiment at replacing the Ruby stringex gem to a new gem that uses the unidecode rust crate.